Zettlr/zettlr-docs/docs/en/getting-started/setup.md

     *  Ubuntu 12.04 or newer
     *  Fedora 24 or newer
     *  Arch Linux
-    *  Any distribution supported by AppImages or Flatpack
+    *  Any distribution supported by AppImages or Flatpak
 * Processor: 1GHz Dual-Core Intel 64 bit or better (32 bit is not supported)
     * On Linux, an equivalent ARM 64 bit processor is supported
     * On macOS, Apple Silicon (M1, M2, etc.) is supported